merivale/victor/src/Theory/Long/README.md

     -> "James should know the result of the football."
 ```

 Intuitively, this message is almost identical to the corresponding message involving the `Yes3` modality: `"James should know"` and `"James ought to know"` are virtually synonymous.
 (On the assumption that `"should"` is indeed the result of the `PAST` elaboration - which it certainly *appears* to be - this fact is some more small support for my claim that `"ought"` is likewise the result of this elaboration.)
 The claim as a whole evokes a more distant kind of necessity than the claim that he *must* know.
 It must be, then, that `Yes2` and `Yes3` are informationally very close, such that in the present context their difference becomes vanishingly small.
 In other contexts, however, `Yes2` appears to have a closer affinity with `Yes1` (as we will see in the next section).
-And in general, if I want to deny that he *should* know, should I say that he *needn't* know or that he *might not* know?
+And in general, if I want to deny that he *should* know, should I say that he *needn’t* know or that he *might not* know?
 It is hard to choose.
 Overall, I suggest that `Yes2` lies informationally *between* `Yes1` and `Yes3`.
 And that, belatedly, is the reason for the numbering, which might at first have looked a little odd.

 ## 4. Secondary PREORDAINED and REGULAR Messages